wassson/tailor/README.md

 # Tailor

 Tailor is an open-source AI code reviewer for GitHub pull requests built on Typescript & Ollama.
+Push pull request reviews and descriptions from the command line.

 ### Install
 To test locally, clone the repo and run: